mjheitland/tfremotestate/README.md

 ## Store Terraform state remotely
-(one bucket and one DynamoDB table per account storing all of your TF code):
+One encrypted bucket and one DynamoDB table per account storing all of your TF code

+Convention:
++ bucket_name = tfstate-<account_id>-<>
 Features:
 +	Isolate state files with workspaces (dev and testing) or file layout (production)
 +	Lock concurrent Terraform changes with DynamoDB table locks